How to sell B2B online – direct vs. marketplace

 Stay in control of your brand and products

-One of the most important benefits of selling online directly is that the brand is able to keep full control of their products and brand reputation.
+One of the most important benefits of selling online directly is that the brand is able to keep full control of its products and brand reputation.

 When selling B2B online via a marketplace, the marketplace, and not the individual brands, controls the user experience.
 You as a brand is not able to send personal invites to your customers and the marketplace is handling all of the customer communication and service.
 This means less work for you, but also less control of the experience your customers get (which could influence whether they want to purchase your products again).
 Also, you will have a very difficult time building brand equity this way.